ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    assessment by the originating domain for message handling to inform its mail handling decision for that message.
-For a mail-receiving organization supporting DMARC, a message that passes validation is part of a message stream that is reliably associated with the domain owner.
-Therefore reputation assessment of that stream by the mail-
+For a mail-receiving organization supporting DMARC, a message that passes validation is